 6 years: Realize I can’t remember the last time I felt like a 3rd wheel.

-7 years: Realize my kid & his kid are consistently getting along.
+7 years: Discover my kid & his kid are consistently getting along.
 When did that start happening??

 8 years: Life feels mostly normal.
 At least, normal for us.

 Everything got harder before it got better.
 Twice.

 I think this is pretty typical.
 In a low-conflict stepparenting situation, the timeline from dating someone with kids to feeling like a functional blended family is typically shorter.
 In a high-conflict stepparenting situation, the natural process of blending your family gets set back over and over again with each battle between households; gaining ground is that much harder.

 In either case, there's typically a dip where dating someone with kids gets harder around the 6-month mark, when your future stepkid realizes you're probably sticking around.
 Then there's often a second dip around the 2-year mark, when your future stepkid realizes you're almost for sure sticking around.